GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

             generation = ndb.StringProperty()

-1. Create the `ThumbnailReference` class. `ThumbnailReferences` are stored in Cloud Datastore and contain information about the thumbnails stored in your Cloud Storage thumbnail bucket. `ThumbnailReferences` have a `thumbnail_name` (the name of the uploaded photo), a `thumbnail_key` (a concatenation of the name and generation number of an uploaded photo, used to distinguish
+1. Create the `ThumbnailReference` class. `ThumbnailReferences` are stored in Datastore and contain information about the thumbnails stored in your Cloud Storage thumbnail bucket. `ThumbnailReferences` have a `thumbnail_name` (the name of the uploaded photo), a `thumbnail_key` (a concatenation of the name and generation number of an uploaded photo, used to distinguish